 “The value of trucking in our economy cannot be overstated,” said John McKenna, vice president of operations at the trucking company BSP Transportation, Inc. “Without truck drivers, manufacturers wouldn’t get parts, builders wouldn’t get materials and hospitals wouldn’t get medical supplies.”

-McKenna is one of the voices in the trucking world who are predicting there’ll be a huge shortage of drivers down the road.
+McKenna is one of the voices in the hauling world who are predicting there’ll be a huge shortage of drivers down the road.
 This refrain has been echoed by many leading industry experts.
 They imagine a world where the lack of drivers could bring the economy to an abrupt halt.

 Interestingly, a new chorus is starting to sound about this issue, and it comes from labor economists.
 These experts are saying it’s not going to happen, they’ll be no shortage.